jeremy-farnault/react-game/README.md

 ~~BUG: Pass turn still buggy~~

 Attack and kill heroes to win the game
+    - BUG: Heroes no longer in the tiles list after a few turn
     - Use different algo as the one used to move
+        - Change tile style if hero is attackable
     - Attack mode enable click on ennemy
     - Deal damage equal to simple rule
     - Remove life points